camusicjunkie/PowerLFM/docs/Get-LFMAlbumTag.md

 ```

 ### -UserName
 Username for the context of the request.
-If used, the user's tags for this album are included in the response.
+The user tags for this album are included in the response.
+Providing no user will use the currently authenticated user.

 ```yaml
 Type: String